Intermodal entanglement in a quantum optical model of HHG due to the back-action on the driving field: Conclusions

 We have considered an effective quantum optical model of HHG, in which both the driving field and the harmonic radiation are quantized, while the material is included only through susceptibilities.
 Analogously to traditional models of harmonic generation, we have assumed that the dominant process is the simultaneous absorption of $n$ photons from the driving field and emission of a photon into the $n$th harmonic mode.
 We have performed a perturbative calculation and analytically evaluated quantum optical quantities associated with single modes, and with pairs of modes.
 We have analyzed the behaviour of these quantities for various regimes of the HHG process.

 We have found that nonclassicalities, comparable in magnitude to experimental measurements, emerge.
-These nonclassical properties include entanglement between harmonic modes and can be present in both perturbative and non-perturbative regimes.
+These nonclassical properties include entanglement between harmonic modes and can be present in the few-harmonic generation regime.
 Furthermore, we have found that by fitting susceptibilities to the data of a recent experiment \cite{PRXQuantum.5.040319}, our model could, for certain materials, reproduce characteristics of the intensity-dependence of the nonclassical correlation measure $R$.

 As our model neglects the quantum state of the target material, the interpretation of the results is straightforward: By incorporating the depletion of the driving field during HHG, the back-action on the pump is naturally incorporated into our model.
 Consequently, the back-action modifies the quantum state of the driving field, leading to a modification in the quantum state of the harmonic modes.
 Ultimately, as a result of this, intermodal correlations and entanglement between the harmonics emerge.